adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-show-data-en_US.md

 ### Nice error messages in the development environment

 It's worth mentioning that on the page with the non-existent ID you should have seen a well-formatted error message with code being displayed and much more information.
 Phoenix brings this error screen only in the development environment.
-In ticketion you'll see only a generic "Not found" message because we don't want to leak any information about our code to users.
+In production, you'll see only a generic "Not found" message because we don't want to leak any information about our code to users.

 If you want to see how the generic message looks without having to deploy, you can open `config/dev.exs`, change `debug_errors: true` to `false`, and restart the server.